 The grading of the tree pit shall form a saucer at least four (4) inches in depth.
 Care shall be taken when lowering and raising the tree ball into the hole by use of a sling and an appropriate device as agreed upon by the Engineer.
 When centering the tree in the hole, the tree trunk is not to be used as the lever device to move the ball, rather some other lever method must be used at the approval of the Engineer.
-The center of the tree shall be centered within the tree grate to +1" from the true center of the tree grate to the center of the tree trunk at the finished sidewalk grade.
+The center of the tree shall be centered within the tree grate to + 1" from the true center of the tree trunk at the finished sidewalk grade.